Blog

 While both these metrics offer a distinct perspective on your advertising efficiency, they are both equally important in their roles.

 ACoS is ideal for tracking short-term campaigns when you want to focus on direct sales through your ads.
-TACoS helps you move beyond short-term optimizations and guides your long-term strategy on Amazon.
-It is a key metric for brand-building campaigns when you want to achieve a healthy balance between ad-driven and organic sales, thus, reducing your dependency on ad sales.
+Amazon TACoS helps you move beyond short-term optimizations and guides your long-term strategy.
+It is a key metric for brand-building campaigns when you want to achieve a healthy balance between ad-driven and organic sales, thus, reducing your dependency on ad-attributed sales.

 Why is TACoS important for Amazon sellers?

-TACoS provides a comprehensive perspective on the influence of your ads on customer acquisition, brand awareness, and overall revenue.
+Amazon TACoS provides a comprehensive perspective on the influence of your PPC ads on customer acquisition, brand awareness, and overall revenue.
 Let’s delve deeper into why it’s important:

 Tracks long-term growth

-Informs budget and resource allocation to right products and campaigns
+Informs budget and resource allocation to the right products and campaigns

 Campaigns with a favorable TACoS indicate efficient ad budget allocation.
 These should be scaled up.
-Campaigns with a poor TACoS will need adjustments (bids, optimization, targeting, etc).
-We will delve into what’s a favorable TACoS trend as we read further.
+Campaigns with a poor TACoS will need adjustments (bids, optimization, targeting, etc.).
+Later in this blog, we will explore what a favourable TACoS trend is.

 Understand ad dependency at the ASIN level